sn3ha-dev278/Authentication-system/README.md

 ## Notes

-This project was built as a learning exercise while studying web application security.
 The focus was on understanding how authentication systems work and how common vulnerabilities can be mitigated at the application level.
 While the system includes certain security controls, it is still a simplified example and not intended for production use.

 ---